This is NKS

 OKG AB (Sweden)

 Ringhals AB (Sweden)

-In 2016 the contributions of the owners and additional financiers were about 9 million Danish crowns (1.2 million euros).
+In 2017 the contributions of the owners and additional financiers were more than 8 million Danish crowns (approximately 1.1 million euros).
 To this should be added contributions in kind by participating organizations, worth approximately the same amount, without which this program would not be possible.